anug7/udacity_sfnd/camera/less5_2d_tracking/2d_feat_tracking/README.md

 3. Some feature detector works well with some feature detector i.e AKAZE with its own detector & extractor
 4. Binary descriptor needs HUMMING distance while Gradient based descriptor needs L1 or L2 Norm.

+Rubrics points:
+MP1.
+DataBUffer is implemented with vector and std::rotate options MP2.
+Keypoint detection is implemented by going through the OpenCV documentaionand using default parameters.
+MP3.
+Used Contains function in Rect class to remove points outside front vehicle MP4.
+Descriptors are implemented with OpenCV documentation and using defualt values.
+For some combination for detector & descriptor, keypoints has to be filtered
+MP5.
+KNN is used and best point is selected via distance ratio

+Others
+1. SIFT encodes octave & layer information in the same variables..
+This has to be decoded for some descriptor like ORB to work
+2. Could find corresponding parameter needed to make other detector work with AKAZE descriptor